PetiAPocok/minetest_extended/README.md

 - Added Mesecons for electricity like magic to the game ([Github](https://github.com/minetest-mods/mesecons))
   Changed the torch's texture
   Changed the switch's effective sides
-  Changed the ghostsone's and removesone's inventory icon
+  Changed the ghostsone's and removesone's inventory icon..
+  On mesecon signal the tnt starts to burn not explodes
 - The default carts mod has been replaced by boost_cart (modified) ([Github](https://github.com/SmallJoker/boost_cart))
   Kept the original cart
   The powered rail has been modified to work like in Minecraft